Kestecher on NBA Playoffs; McGuire on Stanley Cup Playoffs

 Episode Cover

-On the latest edition of “The Parting Schotts Podcast,” host and Associate Sports Editor Ken Schott discusses the New York Giants and the NFC...
+On this edition of “The Parting Schotts Podcast,” and Associate Sports Editor Ken Schott and Union College hockey beat writer Mike MacAdam review the...

 Listen